amjedidiah/next-course/notes/fundamentals.md

 ### File-based routing and SEO

 - Each file/folder in the `pages` directory is mapped to a route.
 Supports dynamic routes
-- API folder for serverless functions
+- This also applies to the API folder, which is used for serverless functions

 ### Serverless Functions